avantus-tech/pyproject-runner/README.md

 ## Configuration

-Tasks are configured in the `tool.pyproject-runner.tasks` table in the *pyproject.toml* file.
+pyproject-runner is configured using the `tool.pyproject-runner` table in the *pyproject.toml* file.

 ### `tool.pyproject-runner.tasks`